khourious/vigeas/README.md

-# VIral GEnome ASsembly pipelines for WGS
+# VIGEAS: VIral GEnome ASsembly pipelines for WGS

 This repository contains scripts and files to run the bioinformatic analysis of whole genome sequencing of viruses using Illumina or Oxford Nanopore Technologies platforms.